 Health Care Experience

-Applicants are encouraged to have at least completed or exceeded 500 hours at the time of application to be deemed competitive.
+Although applicants may be in-progress of completing hours at the time of application, applicants who have completed and/or exceeded the minimum 500 hour requirement at the time of application are deemed more competitive.
+Clinical hours must be completed by July 15.
 The program is not responsible for assisting applicants with finding places of employment, shadowing opportunities, certifications, etc. It is the responsibility of the applicant to arrange their own clinical experience.

 The program considers hours in two tiers: